jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 When first working with a minor key, it can be easiest to think in terms of a relative major key we are already familiar with.
-If we know the chords in C major, we can start playing Am while thinking of the C major chords.
+If we know the chords in C major, we can play in the key of Am while thinking of the C major chords.

 To make it feel more like the minor key and less like the relative major, hang out around the vi (Am) to make it feel like home.